Veterinarian Seeks Bigger Paw Print in Neighborhood.

 “We’re all closely connected day-to-day.
 We’re in constant communication and we use software that allows us to easily share information and analyze things together.
 If a vet is dealing with an unusual or complicated case, they can get perspectives from the rest of the team fast.
 So when you work with one of us, you’re really working with all of us.
 We rarely refer patients outside of our business because we have a lot of combined knowledge and we’re prepared to do whatever it takes for each patient.”

 A Healthy Place for a Prairie Doctor

-Stohs is a familiar neighbor in Drexel, Louisburg and Paola, but his actual hometown is Marysville, Kansas, north of Manhattan near the Nebraska border.
-His family’s roots in that area go back more than 140 years, so it’s no surprise that he loves few things more than wide-open countryside, cooking over an open fire, hunting, fishing and all the other treasures of rural life.
-He now lives in Louisburg with Kelly and their three children, and counts on the rest of his family for guidance and support as he grows his business.
+Stohs is a familiar neighbor in Drexel, Louisburg, and Paola, but his actual hometown is Marysville, Kansas, north of Manhattan near the Nebraska border.
+His family’s roots in that area go back more than 140 years, so it’s no surprise that he loves few things more than the wide-open countryside, cooking over an open fire, hunting, fishing, and all the other treasures of rural life.
+He now lives in Louisburg with Kelly and their three children and counts on the rest of his family for guidance and support as he grows his business.

 And the business is, in fact, growing.
 Stohs saw revenue jump 20-percent in 2020 despite the pandemic.
 At a time when so many businesses are struggling to stay afloat, he can’t find enough help and is constantly looking to add staff.
 That challenge won’t get any easier with the addition of a new hospital, but he’s not deterred.